by Neville Kennard, preaching and practising capitalist

 There are plenty of people, some in government and some in other areas, who look for signs of so-called “Market Failure”.

-Politicians like to find “something to do” and seeking out an examples of Market Failure is the perfect excuse for some intervention, some new regulation.
+Politicians like to find “something to do” and seeking out examples of Market Failure is the perfect excuse for some intervention, some new regulation.
 They can be seen to be “doing something”.

 Bureaucrats too can find their self-interest is enhanced by discovering, or being made aware of some Market Failure.